lmarent/EconomicSimulator/INSTALL.md

             Make sure the bind address points to the ClockServer IP sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf
             bind-address    = 10.10.5.1

+            You might have to restart the daemon after this step sudo /etc/init.d/mysql restart

         3. Create the database by executing in mysql CREATE DATABASE Network_Simulation;